Particle swarm optimization: Adaptive mechanisms

+Besides, through the utilization of a scale-adaptive fitness evaluation mechanism, PSO can efficiently address computationally expensive optimization problems.

 Variants

 Numerous variants of even a basic PSO algorithm are possible.
 For example, there are different ways to initialize the particles and velocities (e.g. start with zero velocities instead), how to dampen the velocity, only update pi and g after the entire swarm has been updated, etc. Some of these choices and their possible performance impact have been discussed in the literature.

 A series of standard implementations have been created by leading researchers, "intended for use both as a baseline for performance testing of improvements to the technique, as well as to represent PSO to the wider optimization community.
 Having a well-known, strictly-defined standard algorithm provides a valuable point of comparison which can be used throughout the field of research to better test new advances."
 The latest is Standard PSO 2011 (SPSO-2011).

+In addition, some PSO variants have been developed to solve large-scale global optimization (LSGO) problems with more than 1000 dimensions.
+Representative variants include competitive swarm optimizer (CSO) and level-based learning swarm optimizer (LLSO).
+Recently, PSO has also been extended to solve multi-agent consensus-based distributed optimization problems, e.g., multi-agent consensus-based PSO with adaptive internal and external learning (MASOIE), etc.

 Hybridization

 New and more sophisticated PSO variants are also continually being introduced in an attempt to improve optimization performance.
 There are certain trends in that research; one is to make a hybrid optimization method using PSO combined with other optimizers, e.g., combined PSO with biogeography-based optimization, and the incorporation of an effective learning method.